aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

 ```bash
 conda install -c conda-forge geopandas
 ```
-GeoPandas may use GEOS as an "booster", using the PyGeos interface.
+GeoPandas may use GEOS as a "booster", using the PyGeos interface.
 Here is a presentation of PyGeos from its [documentation](https://pygeos.readthedocs.io/en/stable/#pygeos):

 > PyGEOS is a C/Python library with vectorized geometry functions.
 The geometry operations are done in the open-source geometry library GEOS.
 PyGEOS wraps these operations in NumPy ufuncs providing a performance improvement when operating on arrays of geometries.